hashicorp/terraform-provider-azurerm/website/docs/r/powerbi_embedded.html.markdown

 * `id` - The ID of the PowerBI Embedded.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 30 minutes) Used when creating the PowerBI Embedded instance.
+* `update` - (Defaults to 30 minutes) Used when updating the PowerBI Embedded instance.
+* `read` - (Defaults to 5 minutes) Used when retrieving the PowerBI Embedded instance.
+* `delete` - (Defaults to 30 minutes) Used when deleting the PowerBI Embedded instance.

 ## Import

 PowerBI Embedded can be imported using the `resource id`, e.g.